Samukat/Data3001G2/README.md

 - Interpreted dataset structure
 - Visualized variables and circuit geometry
-- Cleaned data (removed off-track laps, NaNs, and slowest drivers)
+- Cleaned data (removed off-track laps, NaNs, and other filtering)
+- Constructed some basic filters (e.g. angle and distance to apex)

 ### 4.3 Next Steps